Back to the Future – Historical collections and contemporary art production in Milingimbi

 There were too many images – some of them were just the image and no story with it.
 So we had to sit and look at all the images and then ask other Yolngu to come and look and talk about them.
 That’s when we started to get the stories back.

-That’s were I learnt that those old collections were there and that we needed to see them and put their stories back.
+That’s where I learnt that those old collections were there and that we needed to see them and put their stories back.
 This made me to understand why I had to look after the art centre and all of the artworks.

 I can’t work by myself to do this I have to be talking to the community, the artists and the leaders who have a lot of knowledge both women and men.
-That’s how Chris learnt, he was asking ‘who’s painting is this?’ ‘how am I related to this painting?’
+That’s how Chris learned, he was asking ‘who’s painting is this?’ ‘how am I related to this painting?’
 He can ask ‘how am I related to this painting?’ because we adopted him.
 We had to adopt him so that he can be family with us and so that when he leaves he can think about his family and come back.
 It makes him feel comfortable working with the artworks and being in the building.

 RH: Can I check, is part of the reason why Yolngu adoption of balanda (European people) is important in this conversation because it helps us to begin to understand the layers of relationship in Yolngu paintings?
 That by adopting someone you are giving that person a tool or a set of coordinates so that they can start to see the layers of relationship between self, family, clan, country, moiety, animals, song and all the elements like wind, water, rain?

 RH: Listening to you I am getting a sense that understanding and cultivating relationships is an important part of working with collections.
-You have talked about how when you are working with old artworks or photos it is important that you talk with other Yolngu, you have also spoken about the importance of having an art centre manager that can work with you as well as your partnerships with museum curators and academics.
-Would you agree that, working with collections can teach us about working together, to understand artworks and Yolngu world view, and in a wider sense to see each others difference and to find paths that we can walk together?
+You have talked about how when you are working with old artworks or photos it is important that you talk with other Yolŋu.
+You have also spoken about the importance of having an art centre manager that can work with you as well as your partnerships with museum curators and academics.
+Would you agree that, working with collections can teach us about working together, to understand artworks and Yolngu world view, and in a wider sense to see each other’s difference and to find paths that we can walk together?

-RN: We have to keep the old artworks and the stories safe we do that by working together, by listening and thinking together.
+RN: We have to keep the old artworks and the stories safe.
+We do that by working together, by listening and thinking together.

 We have had managers here that have made big mistakes, they weren’t speaking to Yolngu and just wanted to work on their own – we asked them to leave because we don’t want the art centre to fall down.
 We have to work with people with the right heart.